Melchor Ferrer Dalmau: Dictatorship, Republic and War

 In early 1935 Ferrer moved from the coast of Biscay to Andalusia, where he assumed management of the local daily Eco de Jaén.
-A recently established newspaper, it was in fact successor to El Pueblo Católico, a Traditionalist daily issued since 1893; the latter underwent ownership changes and finally closed, to be reborn under a new name.
+A recently established newspaper, it was in fact successor to El Pueblo Católico, a Traditionalist daily issued since 1893 by Francisco Ureña Navas; the latter underwent ownership changes and finally closed, to be reborn under a new name.
 When Ferrer took over the daily was still shaped by its previous Integrist heritage; Ferrer brought it fully into Carlist orthodoxy and converted into a modern newspaper.
 Like in Santander, he supported the Carlist buildup by attending local meetings and mobilizing support.
 It is not clear whether Ferrer contributed to or was even aware of the Carlist anti-Republican conspiracy; one author claims the 1936 coup caught him by surprise.
 Eco de Jaén operated until late July, when first its premises were ransacked and then the paper was turned into the mouthpiece of local Frente Popular.
-Having lost his job Ferrer was subject to unspecified persecution and harassment, yet he survived the revolutionary terror and following almost 3 years in the Republican zone endured to see Jaén captured by the Nationalists in late March 1939.
+Having lost his job Ferrer was subject to unspecified persecution and harassment, yet he survived the revolutionary terror.
+After almost 3 years in the Republican zone Jaén was captured by the Nationalists in late March 1939.